-Based on the number of shares of common stock outstanding as of the date of this prospectus, upon completion of this offering, [] shares of common stock will be outstanding, assuming no shares of our common stock are purchased in a directed share offering under our newly established Customer Stock Ownership Plan and no exercise of the underwriter's option to purchase additional shares of common stock to cover over-allotments.
+Based on the number of shares of common stock outstanding as of the date of this prospectus, upon completion of this offering, 5,455,679 shares of common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares of common stock to cover over-allotments.
 All of the shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless held by our affiliates as that term is defined under Rule 144 under the Securities Act.

-The remaining [] shares of common stock outstanding upon the closing of this offering are restricted securities as defined under Rule 144 of the Securities Act.
+The remaining shares of common stock outstanding upon the closing of this offering are restricted securities as defined under Rule 144 of the Securities Act.
 Restricted securities may be sold in the U.S. public market only if registered or if they qualify for an exemption from registration, including by reason of Rule 144 under the Securities Act, which rules are summarized below.
-These remaining shares will generally become available for sale in the public market as follows:
+These remaining shares will generally become available for sale in the public market upon expiration of lock-up agreements 180 days after the date of this prospectus, which date may be extended in specified circumstances, subject in certain circumstances to the volume, manner of sale and other limitations under Rule 144.